ruggeromontesi/exam-validator/readme.txt

 ###################################################################################################

 RUNNING AND INSTALLATION
-Instruction to run the application
+Instruction to download, build and run  the application
 1) crate a new folder, get in to console mode typing cmd on address bar
 2) CLONE REPOSITORY: git clone https://github.com/ruggeromontesi/exam-validator.git
 3) get into root folder: exam-validator